 - Integrate elasticity-based price optimization, ensuring omnichannel price consistency that achieves revenue and margin targets for the business

-Shifting from reactionary, cumbersome processes requires reimagining a more proactive, data-science driven approach to delivering Real-Time Market Pricing.
-By doing so, businesses can become better equipped to meet customers’ expectations online.
+Shifting from reactionary, cumbersome processes requires reimagining a more proactive, data-science-driven approach to delivering Real-Time Market Pricing.
+By doing so, businesses can better meet customers’ expectations online.

 Real-Time Market Pricing for Orders Improves Financial and Operational Outcomes

-In fact, the same benefits of Real-Time Market Pricing for eCommerce are easily extended to other pricing and order processes within a B2B company.
-When dynamic, optimized prices are delivered via high-performing API, the sky is virtually the limit when it comes to the types of problems you can solve in real time.
+The same benefits of Real-Time Market Pricing for eCommerce are easily extended to other pricing and order processes within a B2B company.
+When dynamic, optimized prices are delivered via high-performing API, the sky is virtually the limit regarding the types of real-life problems you can solve.

-A notable beneficiary of the real-time pricing feature is long-time Zilliant client Shaw Industries Group Inc., a global flooring provider that operates in excess of $2 billion-dollars’ worth of annual revenue with millions of customer price agreement lines.
+A notable beneficiary of the real-time pricing feature is long-time Zilliant client Shaw Industries Group Inc..
+This global flooring provider operates in excess of $2 billion dollars worth of annual revenue with millions of customer price agreement lines.